noubre/seekdeep/memory-bank/activeContext.md

 # Active Context: SeekDeep

+**Last Updated:** November 15, 2025

 ## Current Focus
-The SeekDeep project is a P2P-enabled desktop application that interfaces with local LLMs through multiple providers (Ollama and LM Studio).
+The SeekDeep project is a mature, production-ready P2P-enabled desktop application that interfaces with local LLMs through multiple providers (Ollama and LM Studio).
 The application allows users to collaborate in real-time, sharing access to LLM capabilities across a peer-to-peer network.
-The project has undergone a major architectural refactoring, transitioning from a monolithic structure to a well-organized modular system.
+The project has successfully completed a major architectural refactoring, transitioning from a monolithic structure to a well-organized, maintainable modular system with ES6 modules.

 ## Key Components